The world is observing a radical change in healthcare technology trends.

 - Show as much real-world proof of ROI as possible with existing customers or beta customers for new technology.

-- Emphasize innovation only in the context of how it drives measurable ROI and patient experience—not just because it’s new and cool.
+- Emphasize innovation only for driving measurable ROI and patient experience—not just because it’s new and cool.

 - Build in exceptional software business intelligence and reporting to make it as simple as possible for customers to document key performance metrics.

-68% decline in hospital operating margin on patient revenue from 2021 to 2022, driven by rising labor and supply costs
+68% decline in hospital operating margin on patient revenue from 2021 to 2022, driven by rising labor and supply costs.
+This then requires immediate adoption of healthcare technology trends.

-Artificial Intelligence and Machine Learning Continue to Mature (and Become More Useful)
+Artificial Intelligence and Machine Learning Continue to Lead the Healthcare Technology Trends

 Just a few years ago, healthcare experts were breathlessly predicting how AI and ML promised a “new paradigm” that was “poised to overhaul the healthcare industry” and “transform how healthcare is delivered.”

 The reality has proved more complex, and the healthcare industry now better understands AI’s applications and limits.
-In 2023, we expect healthcare technology companies and providers to continue focusing on the most valuable and practical use cases of AI and ML.
+In 2023, we expect companies and providers to continue focusing on the most valuable and practical use cases of these healthcare technology trends.

 Despite some tempered expectations, several targeted use cases for AI in healthcare have become a reality, including: